Reading: Applied Part 8. File Arbitration of Disputed Changes: Roles, Verdicts, and Precedents

 Steps

 1. cd book2/examples/tribunal.
-Expectation: you are in the runnable example directory.
+Expectation: you are in the runnable example's directory.

 2. python3 scripts/run_duel.py --spec specs/autoscale_spec.yaml --cases cases/ --out out/duel.json.
-Expectation: the duel recorded verdicts on cases.
+Expectation: the duel recorded verdicts for the cases.

 3. python3 scripts/check_invariants.py --metrics metrics/validation_metrics.json --out out/invariants.json.
-Expectation: anti-Goodhart invariants checked separately from the duel.
+Expectation: anti-Goodhart invariants are checked separately from the duel.

 4. python3 scripts/write_judgment.py --duel-out out/duel.json --invariants-out out/invariants.json --to out/judgment.md.
-Expectation: the final markdown protocol appeared.
+Expectation: the final markdown protocol has appeared.

-5. Open out/judgment.md and transfer one repeatable conflict to precedents.md: condition, evidence, decision, applicability.
+5. Open out/judgment.md and move one recurring conflict into precedents.md: condition, evidence, decision, applicability.

-judgment.md contains not only PASS/FAIL, but also the basis: which case was checked, which invariant triggered, what the Implementor must do upon a repeated dispute.
-Without this, file arbitration remains the duel from Chapter 4.
+judgment.md contains not only PASS/FAIL but also the rationale: which case was checked, which invariant fired, what the Implementor must do in a repeat dispute.
+Without this, file-based arbitration remains the duel from chapter 4.

-Transfer to capstone/judgment.md one verdict, reason, evidence_ref, and next verifiable step.
-If the conflict is repeatable, add a short precedent record.
-Do not transfer the entire out/duel.json if it can be reproduced by a command from the runnable example.
+Move one verdict, the reason, evidence_ref, and the next verifiable step into capstone/judgment.md.
+If the conflict is recurring, add a short precedent entry.
+Do not move the entire out/duel.json if it can be reproduced by a command from the runnable example.

 Minimal fragment: